ankschoubey/old-blog/_posts/2021-04-01-keeping-web-dev-clean.md

 ## Choose a stable framework.

-I believe Angular is a more stable long term solution than React which requires too much learning.
-Less modification is required therefore your code will last longer.
-At least it seems that way right now.
+If less modification is required, your code will last longer.

 ## Make very small modular pieces.
-In Angular, create components even for small things like `img` or `video` tag.
+In Angular/React, create components even for small things like `img` or `video` tag.
 You’ll find that there are certain attributes you assign to every `img` tag that can be taken care of from one place

 Separate app logic from business logic.
 You should be able to copy-paste these modules into another code base and use it without changes.